coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 This section provides guidance for you to configure your Cleanse-to-Consume AWS Glue ETL job to write directly to Amazon Redshift Managed Storage in the Consume layer of your data lakehouse.

-This guide uses a Data Catalog Connection to provide the connectivity to Amazon Redshift, which automatically handles VPC connectivity and retrieves Amazon Redshift credentials from Secrets Manager.
+This guide uses a Data Catalog Connection to provide the connectivity to Amazon Redshift, which automatically provisions the VPC and retrieves Amazon Redshift credentials from Secrets Manager.

 ### Prerequisites